One participant's completed questionnaire: their scale ratings and open-text answers, shaped by question wording.

 A survey response is one completed questionnaire: a single participantParticipantUser ResearchA person participating in researchView reference →'s answers across the scale items and open-text fields a study put to them.
 It is the atom of survey research.
-The aggregate is only as honest as the responses underneath it, and the responses are shaped by who bothered to answer and how the questions were worded.
+Each response is shaped by who answered and how the questions were worded.

 The scale that most survey responses are built on traces to Rensis Likert, who introduced it in his 1932 Columbia dissertation, A Technique for the Measurement of Attitudes.
 Likert proposed a set of symmetric agree-disagree items with a neutral midpoint, summed into a single attitude score, and showed it correlated highly with the more laborious Thurstone scaling of the day.
 The format stuck because it was cheap to administer and easy to analyse.